timigod/client_manager/README.md

 ## Usage

 The Client Manager is automatically hosted at `/client_manager`.
-There, you can sign in with your superadmin credentials.
+There, you can sign in with your superadmin credentials and start using the application.

 ### Creating Users